MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 ## Update the model-driven app to the latest version

-As new versions of the Dynamics 365 Remote Assist model-driven app are released, you will need to update the app by following the steps below to ensure that the latest features are available:
+As new versions of the Dynamics 365 Remote Assist model-driven app are released, you will need to update the app by following the steps below to ensure that the latest features are available.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.com) as an admin (Dynamics 365 service admin, Global admin, or Power Platform service admin).

-2. In the left pane, select **Environments** and then click on the name of the environment where you wish to perform the update.
+2. In the left pane, select **Environments**, and then select the name of the environment that you want to update.

-3. From this view of environment details, you can select **Resources** > **Dynamics 365 apps** either from the top nav bar or from the card in the main view.
+3. From this view of environment details, you can select **Resources** > **Dynamics 365 apps** from the top nav bar or from the card in the main view.

     :::image type="content" source="media/PPAC_Environment_Details_D365_apps.png" alt-text="Screenshot of environment details in PPAC.":::

-4. You will see the appropriate status for applications which have an **Update available**.
-Select the status, which will show a pane with the details of the update.
+4. You'll see the appropriate status for applications that have an **Update available**.
+Select the status, which will show a pane with the update details.
 Follow the steps to start the update.

     :::image type="content" source="media/PPAC_Update_Solution.png" alt-text="Screenshot of solution updates in PPAC":::